catapano/Stats-254-Week1/README.md

 ##Assignment Goals
 The main goal of this assignment were:
-* to gain a working understanding of git and github
+* to gain a working understanding of git and github.
-* to be able to use github for version control by pushing updates and viewing version histories
+* to be able to use github for version control by pushing updates and viewing version histories.

 ##Implementation
 I originally used the terminal, but found that although the desktop has a big learning curve, its significantly more intuitive for non-power users.